Job Prospects... At a glance

 |Bachelor in Economics||Master in Economics|

-Prices vary between universities, but a bachelor’s degree in economics will cost around $17,500 over three years, and a master’s degree in economics will cost around $15,500 over two years.
+Prices vary between universities, but a bachelor’s degree in economics will cost around $19,500 over three years, and a master’s degree in economics will cost around $15,500 over an extra two years.
 Please consult the desired place of study for exact prices.

 Rents vary from place to place.
 Estimated market rents by region, city and suburb are available on the MBIE Tenancy Services website.